Homeschool Idaho Convention

 You are welcome to pack a picnic to enjoy on the TVBCC campus.
 Numerous restaurants are within a short drive of the convention site.

-If you have students enrolled in the Children’s Program, please pick them up for lunch at 12:00 PM.
+If you have students enrolled in the Children’s Program, please pick them up for lunch from 11:40 to 12:00 PM.
 Return your children for the afternoon portion of their program at 1:15 PM.

 Students enrolled in the Teen Program will meet their parents at noon.
 Return at 1:15 PM for the afternoon portion of the Teen Program.